Wax Paper Art

 What You Do:

-- Set the kraft paper on a flat surface.
+- Set the craft paper on a flat surface.
 The paper will protect your surface from the heat of the iron.

 - Have your child fold a sheet of wax paper in half lengthwise.
 Then, open it up again.

-- Encourage your child to choose crayon colors for her first heart and sharpen them over one half of the wax paper.
+- Encourage your child choose crayon colors for her first heart and ask her to identify their color names.
+Sharpen them over one half of the wax paper.
 The crayon shavings should be spread evenly over the paper.

-- Fold the wax paper in half and fold the three open edges about 1/2".
+- Fold the wax paper in half and fold the three open edges about half an inch inward.
 This will secure the crayon shavings.

-- Fold the kraft paper over the top of the wax paper.
+- Fold the craft paper over the top of the wax paper.

 - Have your child draw her heart on the wax paper and cut it out.